pfapi/pfapi/README.md

 ## API parameters

-The same <a href="https://docs.strapi.io/developer-docs/latest/developer-resources/database-apis-reference/rest/api-parameters.html">Strapi API parameters</a>: sort, filters, populate, fields, pagination, publicationState and locale work for Pfapi.
+1) The same <a href="https://docs.strapi.io/developer-docs/latest/developer-resources/database-apis-reference/rest/api-parameters.html">Strapi API parameters</a>: sort, filters, populate, fields, pagination, publicationState and locale work for Pfapi.

-By appending **preview=1** to the query string allows to preview un-published API handle.
-With publicationState=preview, we can preview un-published collection data.
+2) Preview requires permission. **preview=1** enables preview un-published API handle.
+With **publicationState=preview**, it enables preview un-published collection data.
 The preview permission is defined in Pfapi Key.

 <img alt="preview permission" src="https://github.com/pfapi/pfapi/blob/main/images/screen-shot3.png" />

-**ss_rand=1** disables caching for data retrieving.
+3) **ss_rand=1** make pfapi not to use cache for data.
+It gets data directly from data source and not save the result to cache.

-In additional, **groupBy** is supported.
+4) **groupBy** is supported.

 For example: